NonoDOS/Virtual-Pet/README.md

     -•	Git
     -• 	some P5 libraries

-#Future Work
+Future Work
-	[1.Adding mobile View]
+	1.Adding mobile View
-	[2.
-Enhance with graphic]
+	2. Enhance with graphic
-	[3.
-2D and 3D animation]
+	3. 2D and 3D animation
-	[4.
-Other graphic background using three.js and p5.js]
+	4. Other graphic background using three.js and p5.js
-	[5.
-Adding more functions like talking a walk, going swimming,]
+	5. Adding more functions like talking a walk, going swimming,

-#References
+##References
 	1) need work
 	2) more work
 	3) more work